rreed/aoc-2024/notes.typ

 I suppose we were overdue for the obligatory bfs/dfs question this year.

 I accidentally solved part two before part one here, but that also kinda seems like the more "natural" bfs question.
 I went back and added a hashset to only track unique peaks instead of all paths, then I just hit undo a few times.
 At that point it annoyed me how un-DRY my code was so I just smashed `bfs_one` and `bfs_two` into each other and had them return a tuple.

+= Plutonian Pebbles

+As I write, I can hear the Outer Wilds space banjo.

+I honestly really enjoy the problems like this, they're really fun. :) There's probably a fancy flat_mappy way to do this.

+This is the typical AOC problem of "do something with a reasonable input then do that same thing with an unreasonable one".
+Since the input gets 50% larger (roughly) each time you need to avoid anything that scales too fast.